Make a Donation!

 ACTION

-Understand experiences: Can we open up a suitable ways of hearing people’s experiences of racism, bias and discrimination in our organisation?
-If we were able to, from this work, we might be able to find appropriate ways to be accountable to those who have experienced racism in our organisation and then to establish the necessary actions to ensure this can no longer happen.
-We will almost certainly need help and support in this from individuals and organisations outside of the Criterion’s usual stakeholder circles to hold up a mirror to ourselves from an independent perspective.
+Understand experiences: We want to hear people’s experiences of racism, bias and discrimination in our organisation so that we can find appropriate ways to be accountable to those who have experienced racism in our organisation and then to establish the necessary actions to ensure this can no longer happen.

 Facilitate reporting: for anyone working with or at the Criterion, to raise experiences of structural racism, discrimination, micro-aggressions and injustice at the Criterion.
-This will require revision of our Code of Behaviour policies and reporting procedures, which will be overseen by the Board.
+This is reflected in our Code of Behaviour policies and reporting procedures.

 Encourage new members: from all communities and work to increase representation across all areas of our organisation of people who experience racism, especially those of African or Caribbean heritage and South Asian, East Asian and South East Asian heritage.

 Commit to positive action targets: around types of production and processes of auditions and casting.
-We will critique our dramaturgy – do we only respond to stories we recognise or that affirm our bias?
+We critique our dramaturgy, making sure that we do not only respond to stories we recognise or that affirm our bias.

-Revise our policies and procedures: Include anti-racism specifically within our Code of Behaviour and as transparent considerations within our policies and systems for reading work, programming and organising activities.
+Revise our policies and procedures: Anti-racism is included specifically within our Code of Behaviour and as transparent considerations within our policies and systems for reading work, programming and organising activities.

 Registered UK 01643977 | Registered Charity 1161430